August 20

 - 1996:

-- In the Cubs 8 - 1 win over Florida, Sammy Sosa picks up his 100th RBI the hard way when he is hit by a Mark Hutton pitch with the bases loaded in the first inning.
-The pitch breaks Sosa's wrist and the slugger will miss 4 to 6 weeks, stopping his streak of consecutive games played at 304.
+- In the Cubs' 8 - 1 win over Florida, Sammy Sosa picks up his 100th RBI the hard way when he is hit by a Mark Hutton pitch with the bases loaded in the 1st inning.
+The pitch breaks Sosa's wrist and the slugger won't play again this season, stopping his streak of consecutive games played at 304.

 - Rangers SS Kevin Elster drops a throw, ending Texas's errorless streak at an American League record-tying 15 games.
 The Indians defeat the Rangers, 10 - 4, behind their powerful middle of the lineup: Manny Ramirez hits a grand slam, Albert Belle has a homer and two triples, and Jim Thome homers.